Netsukuku

-Netsukuku is an experimental peer-to-peer routing system, developed by the FreakNet MediaLab in 2005, created to build up a distributed network, anonymous and censorship-free, fully independent but not necessarily separated from the Internet, without the support of any server, ISP and no central authority.
+Netsukuku is an experimental peer-to-peer routing system, developed by the FreakNet MediaLab in 2005, created to build up a distributed network, anonymous and censorship-free, fully independent but not necessarily separated from the Internet, without the support of any server, Internet service provider and no central authority.

 Netsukuku is designed to handle up to 2^{128} nodes without any servers or central systems, with minimal CPU and memory resources.
 This mesh network can be built using existing network infrastructure components such as Wi-Fi.

 The project has been in slow development since 2005, never abandoning a beta state.
 It has also never been tested on large scale.

 Operation

 As of December 2011, the latest theoretical work on Netsukuku could be found in the author's master thesis Scalable Mesh Networks and the Address Space Balancing problem.
 The following description takes into account only the basic concepts of the theory.

 Netsukuku uses a custom routing protocol called QSPN (Quantum Shortest Path Netsukuku) that strives to be efficient and not taxing on the computational capabilities of each node.
 The current version of the protocol is QSPNv2.
 It adopts a hierarchical structure.
 256 nodes are grouped inside a gnode (group node), 256 gnodes are grouped in a single ggnode (group of group nodes), 256 ggnodes are grouped in a single gggnode, and so on.
 This offers a set of advantages main documentation.
 The protocol relies on the fact that the nodes are not mobile and that the network structure does not change quickly, as several minutes may be required before a change in the network is propagated.
 However, a node that joins the network is immediately able to communicate using the routes of its neighbors.
 When a node joins the mesh network, Netsukuku automatically adapts and all other nodes come to know the fastest and most efficient routes to communicate with the newcomer.
 Each node has no more privileges or restrictions than the other nodes.

 The domain name system (DNS) is replaced by a decentralised and distributed system called ANDNA (Abnormal Netsukuku Domain Name Anarchy).
 The ANDNA database is included in the Netsukuku system, so each node includes such database that occupies at most 355 kilobytes of memory.